kfoozminus/cheatsheets/kubernetes.md

     - `kubectl get pods -l 'environment in (production, qa)'` selects `qa` or `production`
     - `kubectl get pods -l 'environment, environment notin(frontend)'` selects resources which has `environment` and it cannot be `frontend` (if i wrote `environment notin(frontend)` only, it would select the resources which doesn't have `environment` key also)
   - `services` and `replicationcontrollers` also use label selectors to select other resources as `pods`
-    - only equality-based requirements are supported (QJenny: is this restriction for deploy/pods too?)
+    - only equality-based requirements are supported (UJenny: is this restriction for deploy/pods too?)
   - newer resources, such as `job`, `deployment`, `replicaset`, `daemon set` support set-baed requirements
   ```
   selector: